EdmundHorsch/StockTrading/README.md

 These python files constitute a data-gathering and back-testing system for an algorithmic stock trading simulation.
+Currently there is no driver for the program - testing is done from the terminal or an auxiliary file.

 "Table of Contents" for files:

 get_data.py: Contains functions to gather price data, save to storage, and load to memory.